 This is the most important step in your search engine marketing strategy.
 You need to know who you are targeting before you go and create your search engine marketing campaign.
-This includes knowing what is your target audience location, the language they speak when they are most active online, what they want/what they are looking for?
+This includes knowing what is your target audience’s location, the language they speak when they are most active online, and what they want/what they are looking for?

 2. Find the right keywords for your search ads

 Try to focus on keywords that are relevant to your business.
-To find the right keywords that are relevant for your business think of what people will search to find your website.
+To find the right keywords that are relevant to your business think of what people will search to find your website.
 For example: if you have a bakery business.

 It would be good to use keywords like best bakery shop near me, bakery shop online in <location>, etc. Create a list of such keywords.
-You can also use branded keywords that have your brand name in it, they also have good conversion rates.
+You can also use branded keywords that have your brand name in them, they also have good conversion rates.